 In a recumbent bike, the seat can be moved forward and back instead of up and down.
 You would know the seat is at a right distance when your knees do not feel crunched in an upstroke and when your hips do not strain during a downstroke.
 Your knees should be just a little bent with your leg extended on the pedal.

 Step 4: If the recumbent bike comes with adjustable handlebars, then set them at a comfortable level.

 You should not be hunching over.
 Rounding your back may result in neck and back pains.
-Your shoulders should be back and down with the ears in line with the shoulders, the chest out, and the tummy in.
+Your shoulders should be back and down with the ears in line with the shoulders, chest, and tummy.

 Step 5: Learn about the display screen.

-Know how many resistance levels the recumbent bike you are using has and other control buttons available.
+Know how many resistance levels the recumbent bike uses and other control buttons are available.
 This allows you to maximize the features of the equipment and customize your workout program.